 Publications - links etc.

 In press.
 Mentoring Teachers to Research Their Classrooms: A Practical Handbook.
 London: British Council.

 - 2019.
 Foreword to Negi, J.S. (ed.)
 Exploring for Action, Acting for Change: Stories of Exploratory Action Research in Nepal.
 Melauli: Support Society Nepal.
+Online Open Access.

 - 2019.
 ‘Bilingual English teaching in colonial India: the case of John Murdoch’s work in Madras Presidency, 1855–1875’. (co-authored with R. Vennela).
 Language & History 62(2), 96-118.
 Corrected pre-publication version here.